dansmyers/AI/5-Decision_Trees/Notes/6-Precision_and_Recall.md

 A minimal baseline of model performance is doing better than random.

-## F1 score
+## F<sub>1</sub> score

-The F1 score combines precision and recall into one value in the range of 0 to 1.
+The F<sub>1</sub> score combines precision and recall into one value in the range of 0 to 1.
 It therefore provides a single score of model performance.
-The F1 formula is:
+The F<sub>1</sub> formula is:

 $$ F_1 = \frac{2}{precision^{-1} + recall^{-1}} = 2\frac{precision \cdot recall}{precision + recall} $$

+The F<sub>1</sub> score is formally the **harmonic mean** of the two quantities.
+The harmonic mean is used when averaging rates and, unlike the normal arithmetic mean, it harshly penalizes imbalance between the two values.

+Suppose that you have a model with 99% precision and 1% recall.
+This is an extremely conservative model: it returns almost no positive cases.
+The arithmetic mean of the two scores is 50%, which doesn't accurately capture either aspect of the model's performance.
+The F<sub>1</sub> score is

+$$ F_1 = 2\frac{.99 \cdot .01}{.99 + .01} = .0198 $$

+Having high precision isn't enough to overcome the very low recall score.